Ever just know that someone else doesn’t like you without ever finding out for real?

 Example: “I’m right and you’re wrong Sandra just admit it!”

-If you’re like me and some of these thinking traps seem awfully familiar then that’s great!
+If you’re like us and some of these thinking traps seem awfully familiar then don't worry, that's a good thing.
 The best way to combat these cognitive distortions is just to become aware of when you’re using one and to take a step back and see if you could do or say something different and better.
 Cognitive distortions are just one way we shape our mindset and in the coming weeks we’ll be exploring the other ways we can improve our mindset and our lives.
 If you’re interested in a more direct way to change your mindset, you should try Mindset – an app which uses hypnotherapy to help you retrain these automatic thoughts.